Gorilla Trekking Tours

 Where To See Mountain Gorillas

 Mountain gorillas are found in high altitude montane and bamboo forest jungles only in East Africa.
-They live in two isolated groups: one group occupies the Virunga volcanoes shared between three national parks (Virunga National Park of DR Congo, Volcanoes NP of Rwanda and Mgahinga NP of Uganda), the other group flourishes in the jungles of one of the world’s oldest montane forest, Uganda’s Bwindi Impenetrable Forest.
+They live in two isolated groups: one group occupies the Virunga Volcanoes shared between three national parks (Virunga National Park of DR Congo, Volcanoes NP of Rwanda and Mgahinga NP of Uganda), the other group flourishes in the jungles of one of the world’s oldest montane forest, Uganda’s Bwindi Impenetrable Forest.

 The best mountain gorilla habitats to see mountain gorillas, an activity famously dubbed gorilla trekking, are either in Uganda’s Bwindi Impenetrable and Mgahinga National Parks or Rwanda’s Volcanoes NP.
-This is because they have the best bush lodging options, security, access and easy logistics for gorilla tours.
+This is because they have the best bush lodging options, security, access and easy logistics for gorilla trekking tours.
 DR Congo is mostly avoided by most travelers.